kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

   storageClassName: advanced-storage
 ```

-### Notes/Constraints/Caveats (Optional)
+### Notes/Constraints/Caveats

 - **SemVer-Only Support**: The implementation will only support versioning comparisons based on SemVer specifications; other versioning schemes will be rejected by the API server during validation.

-- **SemVer Library Version**: The current implementation will use `github.com/blang/semver/v4` library to parse and compare Tolerations and Affinity versions, the same library is used in the current code base.
+- **SemVer Library Version**: The current implementation will use `github.com/blang/semver/v4` library to parse and compare Tolerations and Affinity versions, the library implements Semver 2.0.0 spec, the same library is used in the current code base.

+- **Semver Tolerant Parsing**: The implementation will use `semver.ParseTolerant` to parse semver values which currently trims spaces, removes a "v" prefix, adds a 0 patch number to versions with only major and minor components specified, and removes leading 0s.

+- **Pre-release Version Handling**: The `semver.ParseTolerant` function supports pre-release versions (e.g., `1.2.3-alpha`, `1.2.3-rc.1`).
+Per SemVer 2.0.0 spec used by the `blang/semver` library, pre-release versions have lower precedence than the normal version (e.g., `1.2.3-alpha < 1.2.3`).
+Note that short versions (e.g., `1.2` without patch) cannot contain pre-release identifiers and will fail to parse.

+- **Build Metadata Handling**: The `semver.ParseTolerant` function parses build metadata (e.g., `1.2.3+build.123`) but it is ignored in comparisons per SemVer 2.0.0 spec.
+However, Kubernetes label and taint values do not allow the `+` character, so build metadata cannot be used in practice with node labels or taints.

 - **Node Affinity Single Element Requirement**: The implementation will validate that if the semantic version operators are used for node affinity, then NodeSelector values array must contain only one element, similar to the behavior of `Gt` and `Lt`.